In this episode, you’ll discover what it truly takes to become a super scalper and how to become a scalper the right way.

 In today’s episode, I want to talk about how to be a good scalper.

 For those of you who are not familiar with the term scalping, it’s one of the fastest form of trading that you can be exposed to.
 Some traders scalp the markets just based on the order flow, based on the bids and offers that blink on your screen.

 They trade off the 1-minute timeframe to 3-minute timeframe and operate on the lowest of the lowest timeframe.
 And they can do 10, 20, 30 trades a day, it’s not a problem for the scalpers as well.

 Now the question is, how do you become a super scalper?
 How do you become good at scalping?

 1. You must understand the nature of the markets you’re trading

-What’s the behaviour, the frequency of the market that you’re trading?
+An essential scalper strategy is to know what’s the behavior and the frequency of the market that you’re trading?

 Is your market having a trending behaviour?
 Maybe whenever the price breaks out of the previous day high, that particular market tends to have a follow-through.